Abdulmuhaimin-Ali/fund-fraud-detection/README.md

 # 🚀 Fund-Fraud-Detection

-**Fund-Fraud-Detection** is a full-stack fraud detection system developed using **Next.js, TypeScript, and Python**.
+**Fund-Fraud-Detection** is a full-stack fraud detection system developed using **Next.js, TypeScript, Python, SQLite, and Prisma ORM**.
 It integrates the **OpenAI API** to analyze transactions and detect potential fraud cases.
 The system processes CSV datasets, validates financial records, and ensures high accuracy in fraud detection.

 ## 📌 Features
 - 🕵️‍♂️ **AI-Powered Fraud Detection** – Utilizes OpenAI API to analyze financial transactions.